Back to top

 - ventricular tachycardia

-Preparing for cardioversion
+Preparation for cardioversion

-Preparing for an urgent cardioversion
+Preparation for an urgent cardioversion

 If you need to have cardioversion urgently, there’s nothing you need to do to get ready for it.
-Your doctor will make all of the preparations.

-Your doctor will give you a medicine that stops your blood clotting (called an anticoagulant).
+A doctor will give you a medicine that stops your blood clotting (called an anticoagulant).
 You’re likely to have this through a drip into a vein in your hand or arm.

 You may also have a scan called a transoesophageal echocardiogram to check for blood clots in your heart.
 An ultrasound sensor is put into your oesophagus (gullet) to look at your heart.
 Your oesophagus is the pipe that goes from your mouth to your stomach.
-You’ll have the cardioversion as soon as your doctor has checked it’s safe to go ahead.
+You’ll have cardioversion as soon as your doctor has checked it’s safe to go ahead.

-Preparing for a planned cardioversion
+Preparation for a planned cardioversion

 - anti-arrhythmic medicines – these help to control your heart’s rhythm, which means the cardioversion is more likely to work